kubernetes/website/content/en/docs/setup/independent/high-availability.md

    It is worth noting that etcd v3.1.12 is the preferred version for Kubernetes v1.10.
 For other versions of Kubernetes please consult [the changelog](https://github.com/kubernetes/kubernetes/blob/master/CHANGELOG.md).

-   Also, please realise that most distributions of Linux already have a version of etcd installed, so you will be replacing the system default.
+   Also, please realize that most distributions of Linux already have a version of etcd installed, so you will be replacing the system default.

 1. Next, generate the environment file that systemd will use: